- I am Harshad Deshpande a practicing Cost and Management Accountant and partner at M/S Harshad S Deshpande & Associates.

 Within a few months, I got a hang of the work and my efficiency increased.
 I used to get data and responses at a lightning pace which was a big surprise for my colleagues and Seniors.

 In fact, I was enjoying my work so much that I would also help our clients with some additional work.
 In short, I was doing more than what was needed of me because I enjoyed my work.

 One day my Senior got to know about additional services I provided just to help the clients (without any billing).
-He then encouraged and trained me in the fundamental principles of Auditing, Maker/Checker rule and professional ethics.
+He then encouraged and trained me in the fundamental principles of Auditing, the Maker/Checker rule, and professional ethics.

 Suddenly everybody started to take notice of this ordinary boy.
 Boo-yah!
 This boosted my confidence even more…since then there has been no looking back.

 I got to know my CMA Final result at a client’s place – a leading Indian MNC.
 They were all so excited for me and that day we had a grand celebration in their office.